apache/incubator-taverna-server/usage.md

 *getRunExpiry*

-> Get the time that a workflow run will become eligible for automated destruction.
+> **GET** the time that a workflow run will become eligible for automated destruction.
 The default lifespan of a workflow run is 24 hours.

 *setRunExpiry*